 |Guidance on end-of-life decisions and preferences is provided.||✓||✓|

 In addition to ongoing, team-based Palliative Care Case Management, Lumina offers Palliative Care Consults.
-These consults provide clinical guidance for providers and patients to assist with symptom management and advanced care planning.
+These consults provide clinical guidance for providers and patients to assist with symptom management and advance care planning.
 Palliative Consults are appropriate for patients with a life expectancy of two years or less.

 Read Our FAQs